dcp2njit/dcp2-IT265-002/docs/Module-005-Dev-Log.md

 #### Goals for this Module
 - [x] Goal 1: Work on the design treatment template
 - [x] Goal 2: Brainstorm ideas for the game treatment
-- [x] Goal 3: Complete Brainstorm Document

 #### Progress
 - **What I accomplished**:
-  - While trying to brainstorm I drew up a concept image of the kind of aesthetic I'd want for the game
+  - While trying to brainstorm I drew up a concept image of the kind of aesthetic I'd want for the game 2/27/25
 ![uhq5zTcMPM3tOW_fbUz4PayDt_5pkEXdyXXoRWs3XOg](https://github.com/user-attachments/assets/7aa6d947-5759-434d-8318-4b55be0cbec8)
-  - Set up and filled out some of the template to help with the treatment
+  - Set up and filled out some of the template to help with the treatment 3/1/25

    <!--Your entry here or N/A if not applicable for this entry-->